hvhallmann/chessboard/CONTRIBUTING.md

 Check for env variables on **/env** folder.
 You can check for variables according to environment(development/test/production)

-### Test
+### Tests

 Tests are made with [jasmine](https://jasmine.github.io/index.html) framework.
 Run it with `npm test`.
 Some errors will display on command line, but that are just stack traces from expected errors inside the tests.
-The info at the end is the real result;
+The info at the end is the real result; Keep it update for every new service that you create;